-17. The first meeting of the new taskforce took place at the end of July.
-Alongside consideration of its terms of reference, it discussed what data was available on the remediation plans and work to private high-rise buildings, and agreed plans for establishing the joint inspection team.
+17. The first meeting of the new taskforce took place at the end of July, with the second in early September.
+Alongside consideration of its terms of reference, the Taskforce has discussed what data was available on the remediation plans and work to private high-rise buildings, heard from the London Borough of Tower Hamlets on the issues they are facing and agreed plans for establishing the joint inspection team.